* Markets roiled by speculation Fed could hike sooner, faster

 "The end result is a market that is left feeling less comfortable about the outlook for policy than before -- pricing in more risk of tightening sooner and faster -- despite the Fed's best efforts in stressing that their views about policy have not changed," said Michelle Girard, chief economist at RBS in Stamford, Connecticut.

-Yields on 10-year notes climbed 9 basis points to 2.773 percent.
-Since they act as the benchmark for bond yields across the globe, the shift will ripple through to higher borrowing costs for many other countries.
+Yields on 10-year notes were at 2.76 percent, having risen 9 basis points on Wednesday.
+Since they act as the benchmark for bond yields across the globe, the shift will ripple through to higher borrowing costs for many countries.

-The rise in U.S. yields in turn helped lift the dollar and sent the euro reeling back a full cent to $1.3822.
-Against a basket of major currencies, the dollar rose 0.8 percent to 80.016.
+The rise in U.S. yields in turn helped lift the dollar and sent the euro reeling back a full cent to $1.3826.
+Against a basket of major currencies, the dollar was holding at 80.004 after adding 0.8 percent on Wednesday.

-The dollar also jumped a yen to 102.40, a move which could help limit the fallout on Japanese stocks.
-A weaker yen tends to be seen as positive for Japanese exports and company earnings.
+The dollar was up at 102.40, having jumped a full yen overnight in a move which helped limit the fallout on Japanese stocks.
+A weaker yen tends to be seen as positive for Japanese exports and company profits.

 Neither has the prospect of rising rates in the United States been good for some emerging markets as it threatens to draw capital away, pressuring equities and currencies.